mattmartin14/dream_machine/deltalake/docker/dl1/readme.md

 6. Once you have put in the token, jupyter lab should launch and you should see a template notebook with some sample delta lake spark code pre-loaded that you can experiment with.

 ![jup](./photos/jupyter.jpg)

+<h4>Matt's Side Notes</h4>
+1. My IDE of choice is usually VS code.
+So, if you don't like having to go into the web browswer and use the jupyter lab UI, you can in VS code plug directly into the container and edit there.
+To do that, in VS code, download the docker extension.
+Once its up and running, you will be able to navigate to your container and the sample notebook that was pre-loaded.
+From there, VS code will ask you for the host URL and you simply put in "https://localhost:10000/lab".
+It will then prompt you for the password, which again is the token that was called out in step 5 above.
+Once you have put in that info, you will then be hooked directly into the containers spark runtime.
+2. Friendly reminder that once you destroy a container, all the work you did is gone.
+To mitigate this, you might want to look into Docker shared volumes, which allows the container to share files outside its walls and onto your local system.